 If you ask gardeners about their favourite herb, basil is nearly always on the top of the list.
 Why?
 It’s easy to grow and it adds a subtle but distinctive flavour to a number of foods, including meat dishes, soups, sauces, salads, pasta.
 Basil can even be transformed into butter, vinegar and of course, pesto.

 Basil requires rich, fertile, well-drained soil and full sunlight.
-This Mediterranean herb doesn’t do well in temperatures below 60 F. (15 C.), and may be damaged below 50 F.(10 C.).
+This Mediterranean herb doesn’t do well in temperatures below 15 °C and may be damaged below 10 °C.

 - Pinch growing tips regularly to encourage healthy, bushy growth.

 - Remove flower buds as soon as they form.
-Allowing flowers to remain on the plant will diminish the flavor.
+Allowing flowers to remain on the plant will diminish the flavour.

-- Water basil deeply every seven to 10 days.
+- Water basil deeply every 7 to 10 days.
 If you’re growing basil in containers, you’ll need to water more often – possibly every day if the weather is hot and dry.

 - Remove weeds as soon as they appear by scraping the soil carefully with a hoe.
-Don’t allow weeds to remain because they will draw water and nutrients from the plant.
+Don’t allow weeds to remain because they will use water and nutrients your plants need.

-Harvest a few individual basil leaves from small plants as needed.
-Thereafter, harvest whole leaves and stems, using scissors or a knife to cut just above a set of leaves.
-You should see new growth emerge from the cut place in about a week.
+Here’s how to cut your basil plant so it grows back.
+At the beginning of the season, harvest a few individual basil leaves from small plants as needed.
+Thereafter, harvest whole leaves and stems, using scissors or a knife.
+You should see new growth emerge in about a week.

 OUR TIP: Cut your plant’s head when harvesting leaves.
 This will stimulate branching and it will produce more leaves!